lackhand/princess/genre/alchemicalKnights.md

 These form critical keys that link the princesses.
 Note that these are true but not necessarily reciprocal: you can appreciate and process your childhood friendship differently than they do.

-Childhood
+Devotion
-: You have a tight bond from your childhood with another character.
+: You have a tight bond and history with another character.
+Childhood friends, lovers, or partners!
   : Be influenced by them, or demonstrate your bond.
   : Sever the relationship.